Shashanka: Art and culture

 Historians argue that the unique Gauda style of composition developed with the development of poetry in the courts of the princes of Bengal.
 These princes of Bengal are none other than the Lords of Gauda.

+To commemorate his coronation, he started the Bengali era called 'Bangabda' in accordance with earlier Hindu tradition of year counting, which has now become a symbol of Bengal and Bengali cultural identity.

 Copperplate inscriptions

 Three copperplate inscriptions issued by King Shashanka have been discovered.
 Two of these were issued in his 8th and 10th regnal years and discovered from Midnapore.
 The other, known as the Egra Copperplate, was discovered near Kharagpur and bears no date.

 Suppression of Buddhism

 A 12th century text states that Shashanka destroyed the Buddhist stupas of Bengal and was an oppressor of Buddhism.
 Shashanka is reputed to have cut the Bodhi tree where the Buddha found enlightenment, in the Mahabodhi Temple of Bodh Gaya.

-Ramesh Chandra Majumdar states that this account is doubtful because it was written 500 years after the alleged persecution, and that it is "unsafe to accept the statements recorded in this book as historical".
+R. C. Majumdar states that this account is doubtful because it was written 500 years after the alleged persecution, and that it is "unsafe to accept the statements recorded in this book as historical".
 Radhagovinda Basak states that there is no reason to believe that this 12th century Buddhist author had cherished any ill feeling about 7th century Shashanka, and he may have had reasons to describe the events as they occurred.

 Following his death, Shashanka was succeeded by his son, Manava, who ruled the kingdom for eight months.
 However, Gauda was soon divided amongst Harsha and Bhaskaravarman of Kamarupa, the latter even managing to conquer Karnasuvarna.